-The urine of almost every person in health if suffered to remain for twenty-sour hours in the chamber-pot, forms more or less incrustation on the bottom and sides.
+If the Mephitic Alkaline Water be faturated with fixible air, it will not produce any immediate The urine of almost every person in health, if suffered to remain for twenty-four hours in the chamber-pot, forms more or less incrust-ation on the bottom and sides.
 This, however, I believe, never takes place in the urine of those who are in the habit of taking daily a competent dose of the Mephitic Alkaline Water.

-The urine of people subject to the stone or gravel is generally of an acid quality, and will then turn paper, stained with the juice of turnsole, to a reddish colour; and if so, the person generally sinds relief by the use of the Alkaline Water.
-But, if the urine turns the paper blue, it is mostly sætid and putrescent: in such cases the Alkaline Water will take off the sætor, and abate the general symptoms, but must not be depended on for a perfect cure.
+The urine of people subject to the stone or gravel is generally of an acid quality, and will then turn paper, stained with the juice of turnsole, to a reddish colour; and if so, the person generally finds relief by the use of the Alkaline Water.
+But, if the urine turns the paper blue, it is mostly sætid and putrescent: in such cases the Alkaline Water will take off the sætor, and abate the general symptoms, but must not be depended on for a persect cure.

-Persons subject to the stone or gravel, ought accurately to observe the state of their chamber-pot, ber-pot, whether it keeps free of fur or other adhesion to its bottom and sides; this being the principal criterion by which the increase or amendment of the complaint can be ascertained.
+Persons subject to the stone or gravel, ought accurately to observe the state of their chamber-pot, ber-pot, whether it keeps free of fur, or other adhesion to its bottom and sides; this being the principle criterion by which the increase or amendment of the complaint can be ascertained.

-If no discolouration of the vessel appears after the urine has stood in it for some time, and particularly if the urine clears away any former adhesion, we may rest assured the urine is of a proper kind; but if the sides of the vessel grow foul, and this soulness accumulates, it indicates a state of the urine that tends to produce or increase calculus.
+If no discolouration of the vessel appears after the urine has stood in it for some time, and particularly if the urine clears away any former adhesion, we may rest assured the urine is of a proper kind; but if the sides of the vessel grow soul, and this soulness accumulates, it indicates a state of the urine that tends to produce or increase calculus.

-Six or eight ounces by measure of the Mephitic Alkaline Water, taken daily, will be found sufficient to keep the urine in a proper state by the generality of people; others may require double that quantity.
+Six or eight ounces by measure of the Mephitic Alkaline Water, taken daily, will be found sufficient to keep the urine in a proper state by the generality of poeple; others may require double that quantity.